powebe/oTree/faq.md

 [here](https://groups.google.com/forum/#!forum/otree).
 There are several posts per day usually.

+#### Can I hire someone to program my experiment for me?

+Email chris@otree.org, and I can forward your request to a freelance programmer skilled with oTree.

 #### How can I contribute to oTree?

 The simplest way to contribute is to use oTree yourself,